Gulf Coast residents still reeling from Hurricane Ida clean up mess left by Francine

 From cemeteries to homes to businesses and parks, Gulf Coast residents, many still reeling from the devastation of Hurricane Ida three years ago, were cleaning up the mess left by Francine, which struck Louisiana as a Category 2 hurricane Wednesday.

-The storm knocked out power to hundreds of thousands of utility customers, sent a surge of water rushing into coastal communities and raised flooding fears in New Orleans and beyond.
+The storm knocked out power to hundreds of thousands of utility customers, sent a surge of water rushing into coastal communities and caused flash flooding.

 “The human spirit is defined by its resiliency, and resiliency is what defines Louisiana,” Gov. Jeff Landry told a news conference.
 “Certainly there are times and situations that try us, but it is also when we in this state are at our very best.”